Missing from the Village: Critical reception

 Diane Anderson-Minshall described the book as "extraordinary."
 Courtney Hardwick, writing in In Magazine described the book as a "must read" for people interested in the relationship between police and LGBT communities.
 The Globe and Mail included the book in its favourite 100 books of 2020.

-The book won the 2021 The Brass Knuckles Award for Best Nonfiction Crime Book (Arthur Ellis Award) It was long listed for the Toronto Book Awards in 2021.
+The book won the 2021 Brass Knuckles Award for Best Nonfiction Crime Book from the Crime Writers of Canada Awards of Excellence.
+It was shortlisted for the Toronto Book Awards in 2021.